MTI TEK

 <|assistant|> 1+1 equals 2.

-4. Example: Instruction Prompts
+5. Example: Instruction Prompts

-Let's work on this simple instruction prompt.
+Let's work on this simple instruction prompt using the Transformers library with a more recent model.

 Python code: